Rye station (Metro-North): History

 As with all New Haven Line stations in Westchester County, the station became a Penn Central station upon acquisition by Penn Central Railroad in 1969.
 The station was updated in 1972 from low-level to high-level platforms.
 This was done to accommodate the arrival of new rail cars known then as Cosmopolitans, now more commonly known as M2s.
 The new cars did not include boarding steps, or traps, as their predecessor 4400 Pullman "Washboard" cars did, and could only board passengers at stations with high-level platforms.
-The update was done in two phases, with the eastern half of the station upgraded first; then the western half.
+The update was done in two phases, with the eastern half of the station upgraded first: then the western half.

 Due to the railroad's continuous financial despair throughout the 1970s, they were forced to turn over their commuter service to the Metropolitan Transportation Authority.
 For many years, Rye was the eastern Westchester County station for Amtrak, with trains such as the Connecticut Yankee and Mail Express.
 MTA transferred the station to Metro-North in 1983, and Amtrak moved to New Rochelle in October 1987.

-Station layout

-The station has two high-level side platforms each 10 cars long.

-As of August 2006, weekday commuter ridership was 2,470, and there are 696 parking spots.